Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### Post-execution

-If execution and all the required checks do not fail, Effect stack is introspected and blockchain state is updated:
+If execution and all the required checks do not fail, Effect stack is introspected and blockchain state is updated.

 1. If any [Mintime](#mintime) item on the Effect stack has `mintime` greater than the block’s timestamp, reject transaction.
 2. If any [Maxtime](#maxtime) item on the Effect stack has `maxtime` less than the block’s timestamp, reject transaction.